Arquisoft/viade_es4a/README.md

 This project shows how to create a new react webapp and configure it using travis in order to enable continuous integration for students of Oviedo's University.

 ## Contributors
- *Israel Ménez
+ *Israel Méndez.
- *Antonio Flambó
+ *Antonio Flambó.
- *Aique Montes
+ *Aique Montes.
- *Raúl García
+ *Raúl García.
- *Pelayo Rodríguez
+ *Pelayo Rodríguez.
- *Adrián Moro
+ *Adrián Moro.

 ## Requirements
   *Node js : You’ll need to have Node 8.16.0 or Node 10.16.0 or later version on your local development machine.
-*Ruby
+  *Ruby.
   *AsciiDoctor : You’ll need to have asciiDoctor-diagrams.

 ```
 sudo apt-get update